 As more organizations climb up the HR analytics maturity curve, we continue to see new success stories coming from data-driven HR leaders who strive to move the needle on business outcomes.
 Whether it’s a video game developer using analytics to make headcount predictions, or a social media giant using data to determine the ROI of a new parental leave policy, the common thread is this: evidence-based HR functions can drive organization-wide change.

-For this roundup of top HR analytics articles, we compiled stories that reveal what makes strategic HR leaders excel: actionable data.
-As you get ready for time spent reading at the lake, by the seaside, or in your backyard, here are a few popular HR analytics articles:
+As you get ready for time spent reading at the lake, by the seaside, or in your backyard, here are a few popular HR analytics articles for 2017:

 When starting on an analytics journey, some HR departments fall into the trap of collecting data for data’s sake.
 This Human Resource Executive Online article illustrates how successful HR leaders from Electronic Arts, BAE Systems, and IBM do more than just collect and report data – they put that data to work.
 For example, Electronic Arts (a Visier customer) was able to determine the probability of either exceeding or meeting fiscal-year headcount plans using detailed sensitivity analyses related to average hiring and termination trends.

 Written by the chief people officer for a retail point-of-sale and inventory management software company, this Human Resources Director Australia article outlines six lessons for using technology to shape a successful people analytics strategy.
 Tip #4 (use varied sources of information to make the analysis richer) is particularly salient.
 Indeed, this helps make the data actionable because – when a problem and its impacts are illustrated more clearly – HR can get more buy-in from senior leaders for key programs.